django-commons/django-typer/doc/source/howto.rst

 The rule for how helps are resolved when inheriting from other commands is that higher precedence helps in base classes will be chosen over lower priority helps in deriving classes.
-However, if you would like to use a docstring as the help in a derived class instead of the high priority help in a base class you can set the equivalent priority help in the deriving class to the empty
+However, if you would like to use a docstring as the help in a derived class instead of the high priority help in a base class you can set the equivalent priority help in the deriving class to a falsy
-string:
+value:

 .. code-block:: python